breuner/elbencho/contrib/storage_sweep/README.md

-Believing what we learned and did during the project could be helpful to others, I decided to rewrite and consolidate the various test scripts that I wrote for the project into the two `bash` wrappers.
+Believing what we learned and did during the project could be helpful to others, I decided to rewrite and consolidate the various test scripts that I wrote for the project into a pair of `bash` wrappers.

 # A brief overview of storage benchmarking

-The views and opinions expressed below are for serious server processing tasks.
-Also, they reflect my background in high-performance computing at the U.S. DOE national lab level.
+The views and opinions expressed below are for serious data processing tasks.
+Also, they reflect my background in high-performance computing (HPC) at the U.S. DOE national lab level.
 Nevertheless, I anticipate the information to be useful to large distributed data-intensive enterprises.

 ## A typical goal